Oslandia/qgis-epanet/README.md

 ============

 You need :
-* A working version of Epanet (english version mendatory)
+* A working version of Epanet (english version mandatory)
 * QGIS > 2.0
 * The QGIS Processing framework